Own Your Stack.

 Drop-in enforcers at the boundary

 Each layer also ships a transparent proxy, so the same defense holds with no app changes.
-Chain them — client → canon-mcp → warden-mcp → server, egress through the keeper broker — and the agent never holds a key: the broker redeems a scoped, single-use lease and injects the real secret only at egress, bound to one upstream.
+Chain them — client → truecopy-mcp → redstamp-mcp → server, egress through the strongroom broker — and the agent never holds a key: the broker redeems a scoped, single-use lease and injects the real secret only at egress, bound to one upstream.

 One MCP server — call the whole stack

-warden_check asks whether a {tool, input} is safe to run; canon_scan scans a manifest for poisoning; keeper_lease returns an opaque handle, never the secret; cordon_redact strips PII to typed placeholders; picket_observe returns a safe view of an untrusted page with injection withheld.
+warden_check asks whether a {tool, input} is safe to run; canon_scan scans a manifest for poisoning; keeper_lease returns an opaque handle, never the secret.
 Each wraps the real library — no reimplementation.
+The MCP tool names keep the original codenames — warden, canon, keeper — for compatibility with existing configs.

 A reproducible supply chain

-The tools are pinned to vetted commits, so the stack is itself a reproducible supply chain — the thing it's protecting. npm install pulls all five and dedupes warden to a single shared copy; npm run demo shows a clean call proceed while a poisoned tool, a download-and-run, and a spent lease each get stopped.
-Zero required dependencies, MIT-licensed.
+The tools are pinned to vetted commits, so the stack is itself a reproducible supply chain — the thing it's protecting. npm install pulls all three and dedupes redstamp to a single shared copy; npm run demo shows a clean call proceed while a poisoned tool, a download-and-run, and a spent lease each get stopped.
+No third-party dependencies, MIT-licensed.

 03Where it sits